Glossary

 A relationship in which there is a constant rate of change between two

 variables.
-A linear relationship can be represented by a straight-line graph and by an equation
+A linear relationship can be represented by a straight-line graph and by

 of the form y = mx + b.
 In the equation, m is the slope of the line, and b is the y-intercept.